Justus von Liebig: Plant nutrition

 By the 1840s, Liebig was attempting to apply theoretical knowledge from organic chemistry to real-world problems of food availability.
 His book Die organische Chemie in ihrer Anwendung auf Agricultur und Physiologie (Organic Chemistry in its Application to Agriculture and Physiology) (1840) promoted the idea that chemistry could revolutionize agricultural practice, increasing yields and lowering costs.
 It was widely translated, vociferously critiqued, and highly influential.

 Liebig's book discussed chemical transformations within living systems, both plant and animal, outlining a theoretical approach to agricultural chemistry.
-The first part of the book focused on plant nutrition, the second was on chemical mechanisms of putrefaction and decay.
+The book's first part focused on plant nutrition; the second was on chemical mechanisms of putrefaction and decay.
 Liebig's awareness of both synthesis and degradation led him to become an early advocate of conservation, promoting ideas such as the recycling of sewage.

 Liebig argued against prevalent theories about role of humus in plant nutrition, which held that decayed plant matter was the primary source of carbon for plant nutrition.
 Fertilizers were believed to act by breaking down humus, making it easier for plants to absorb.
 Associated with such ideas was the belief that some sort of "vital force" distinguished reactions involving organic as opposed to inorganic materials.

 Early studies of photosynthesis had identified carbon, hydrogen, oxygen, and nitrogen as important, but disagreed over their sources and mechanisms of action.
 Carbon dioxide was known to be taken in and oxygen released during photosynthesis, but researchers suggested that oxygen was obtained from carbon dioxide, rather than from water.
 Hydrogen was believed to come primarily from water.
 Researchers disagreed about whether sources of carbon and nitrogen were atmospheric or soil-based.
-Nicolas-Théodore de Saussure's experiments, reported in Recherches Chimiques sur la Végétation (1804), suggested that carbon was obtained from atmospheric rather than soil-based sources, and that water was a likely source of hydrogen.
+Nicolas-Théodore de Saussure's experiments, reported in Recherches Chimiques sur la Végétation (1804), suggested that carbon was obtained from atmospheric rather than soil-based sources.
+It also indicated that water was a likely source of hydrogen.
 He also studied the absorption of minerals by plants, and observed that mineral concentrations in plants tended to reflect their presence in the soil in which the plants were grown.
 However, the implications of De Saussure's results for theories of plant nutrition were neither clearly discussed nor easily understood.

-Liebig reaffirmed the importance of De Saussures' findings, and used them to critique humus theories, while regretting the limitations of De Saussure's experimental techniques.
+Liebig reaffirmed the importance of De Saussure's findings, and used them to critique humus theories, while regretting the limitations of De Saussure's experimental techniques.
 Using more precise methods of measurement as a basis for estimation, he pointed out contradictions such as the inability of existing soil humus to provide enough carbon to support the plants growing in it.
 By the late 1830s, researchers such as Karl Sprengel were using Liebig's methods of combustion analysis to assess manures, concluding that their value could be attributed to their constituent minerals.
 Liebig synthesized ideas about the mineral theory of plant nutrition and added his own conviction that inorganic materials could provide nutrients as effectively as organic sources.